Statute of Marlborough: Repealed chapters

-By regulating the use of distress of property to enforce tenurial services, and redefining other feudal obligations, the statute (in the words of Frederick Maitland) "in many ways marks the end of feudalism".
-Chapters 7, 8, 16, 22, 24, 26, 27, and 29 were repealed by the Statute Law Revision Act 1863.
-Chapter 21 was repealed by the Statute Law Revision and Civil Procedure Act 1881.
+By regulating the use of distraint (distress of property) to enforce tenurial services, and redefining other feudal obligations, the statute (in the words of Frederick Maitland) "in many ways marks the end of feudalism. " Chapters 7, 8, 16, 22, 24, 26, 27, and 29 were repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).
+Chapter 21 was repealed by the Statute Law Revision and Civil Procedure Act 1881 (11 & 12 Geo.
+6. c.
+62).

 5 (Confirmation of charters)

 Chapter 5 confirmed Magna Carta and the Charter of the Forest, ordering the King's officers and courts to duly observe and enforce them.
-It was repealed by the Statute Law Revision and Civil Procedure Act 1881.
+It was repealed by the Statute Law Revision and Civil Procedure Act 1881 (11 & 12 Geo.
+6. c.
+62).
 The Charter of the Forest was repealed in 1971.

 6–7 (Wardships)

 Chapter 6 made it unlawful for tenants to enfeoff their eldest sons in order to deprive their Lords of their wardships.
 It also subject lords who maliciously used this provision in court to amercement and paid damages to feoffees wrongly sued.
 Chapter 7 provided that any guardians who failed to appear before court within half a year lost their wards, but that heirs would not be negatively affected by the negligence of their guardians, ultimately deferring to the common law on such matters.
-Both chapters were repealed by the Statute Law Revision Act 1863.
+Both chapters were repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).

 8 (Redisseisin)

 Chapter 8 provided that those imprisoned for redisseisin should not be released without the King's consent, and that any redisseisor should be fined appropriately.
-Any Sheriff violating this section was to be amerced greatly, and the prisoner also punished.
-It was repealed by the Statute Law Revision Act 1863.
+Any Sheriff violating this section was to be fined greatly, and the prisoner also punished.
+It was repealed by the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).